Cutting River Plastic Waste

 It is estimated that the vast majority of marine plastic waste comes from land, and that almost all of this land-sourced marine waste is transported to the ocean from rivers.
 In fact, up to 275 metric tons of plastic are estimated to enter the ocean from rivers every hour on average, affecting the health of marine mammals, sea turtles, fish, seabirds, manta rays, and many other ocean species.
 The sheer volume of plastic waste entering the ocean this way creates an opportunity for implementing high-impact, cost-effective intervention strategies in polluted rivers around the world.

-Recipients of funding were selected through a competitive request for proposals process that took place May-July 2019.
+Members of the Coalition were selected through a competitive request for proposals process in 2019.
 The Benioff Ocean Initiative received proposals for 30 projects across 5 continents and 16 countries.
-Due to the high volume of exciting and innovative proposals, we expanded the program from 1 to 9 projects, creating a global network of organizations working collaboratively to eliminate river plastic waste.

 Sign up to join our mailing list

-The Clean Currents Coalition is a global network of 9 teams working to combat plastic waste in rivers.
+The Clean Currents Coalition is a global network of teams combating plastic waste in river systems around the world.
 Each team is made up of several interdisciplinary partners under the leadership of one organization committed to protecting the environment from plastic waste.
+Learn more about the Coalition teams below and on the Clean Currents Coalition website.

-Marea Verde is leading the program’s first project, located in the Matias Hernandez River in Panama City, Panama.
-In recent years, as the waters and coastline of Panama Bay have been besieged by plastic pollution, Marea Verde has worked to remove trash from the Matias Hernandez River, the Costa del Este mangroves, and beaches surrounding Panama City.
-As a member of the Clean Currents Coalition, Marea Verde is adapting the successful and well-known Trash Wheel technology to the Matias Hernandez River and empowering local communities to reduce waste in the watershed.
+Marea Verde is leading the project located in the Juan Diaz River in Panama City, Panama.
+In recent years, as the waters and coastline of Panama Bay have been besieged by plastic pollution, Marea Verde has worked to remove trash from the Matias Hernandez River watershed, including the Costa del Este mangroves, and beaches surrounding Panama City.
+As part of the Clean Currents Coalition, Marea Verde will adapt the successful and well-known Trash Wheel technology, used in various sites in the US, to the Juan Diaz River, and empower local communities to reduce plastic pollution and marine debris.